Shadow Assets, Shadow Liabilities, and Illiquidity

 Defining a group is as simple as following the wizard steps on the Constraints screen.
 For example, to define a group of Liquid Assets

-check the corresponding instruments on the right panel that would be a part of that group.
+- 3.Select the new group in the list, andcheck the corresponding instruments on the right panel that would be a part of that group.✔

 Defining the necessary groups